Last Updated on August 26, 2021 by Muhammad Junaid Khalid

-Just enable it and click on the save changes button in order to save the settings and enjoy the ultimate performance on your windows pc.
-This power plan can achieve the maximum level of performance inside your hardware limitations.
+Just enable it and click on the save changes button in order to save the settings and enjoy the ultimate performance power plan on your windows pc.
+This ultimate performance power plan can achieve the maximum level of performance inside your hardware limitations.

-Try using the new power Plan and feel the difference.
-But remember, enhanced performance means more power usage and more power usage means more electricity bills and reduced battery life.
+Try using this new power Plan and feel the difference.
+But remember, enhanced performance means more power usage, and more power usage means more electricity bills and reduced battery life.
 So use this mode only if you need it.

 In case you don’t like it, you can always go back to your older power plans anytime.
-So that’s how you can enable the ultimate performance mode on Windows 10.
+So that’s how you can enable the Windows 10 ultimate performance mode.

 Note: Does this article provides the info you’re looking for?
 Is there any information you think of missing or incorrect?
 You can give your opinion in the comments section.